-In May, the Global Times (an outspoken supporter of the Beijing regime) described the law as a “remedy” and argued that Hong Kong’s “return to the Chinese mainland, enforcing local legislation has been problematic.”
-The Global Times also reported that the then draft legislation – formalized on July 30 – was necessary to uphold the One Country, Two Systems policy, positing that the laws in question were “a move aimed at preventing external forces from meddling in H.K. affairs.”
-It would seem that the irony of such a remark was overlooked at the time of publishing – perhaps deliberately.
+In May, the Global Times (a tabloid outlet of the CCP’s People’s Daily) described the law as a “remedy” and argued that Hong Kong’s “return to the Chinese mainland” had been “problematic.”
+The Global Times also reported that the then draft legislation – formalized on July 30 – was necessary to uphold the One Country, Two Systems policy and argued that the laws in question were “a move aimed at preventing external forces from meddling in H.K. affairs”.

 The law is set to take effect on July 1 which coincides with the anniversary of the handover of 1997 – clearly Beijing’s intention.
 While the plight of the pro-democracy movement in Hong Kong may see this recent development as a major setback, the movement’s real challenge lies in September 2020 when Legislative Council elections will be held.
 Given the positive performance of pro-democracy parties in the 2019 Local Elections, where pro-democracy candidates won 17 out of 18 District Councils, the expectations for September 2020 should be somewhat similar.